Jacob Hazel

-Jacob Louis Hazel (born 15 April 1994) is a professional footballer who plays as a striker for club Boston United and the Saint Kitts and Nevis national team.
+Jacob Louis Hazel (born 15 April 1994) is a professional footballer who plays as a striker for National League North club Darlington on loan from Chester as well as the Saint Kitts and Nevis national team.
 He began his career as a youngster with Chesterfield, with whom he made his Football League debut in 2012, and went on to have a long career in non-league football, as well as playing in the Norwegian fourth tier.
 He was born in Bradford, England, the son of former Saint Kitts and Nevis international footballer Des Hazel, made his first international appearance for Saint Kitts and Nevis in 2016, and represented them at the 2023 CONCACAF Gold Cup.

 Career

 Chesterfield

 Hazel came through the youth system at Chesterfield, where he turned professional in 2012.
 He made his professional debut on 4 September 2012, in a 2–1 win at home to Oldham Athletic in the Football League Trophy, replacing Scott Boden in the 64th minute.
 He made his league debut four days later in a 2–2 draw away to York City.
 He made his home league debut on 29 September, replacing Craig Westcarr in the 89th minute of a 1–1 draw against Torquay United.
 It was his final first-team appearance for the club.